-I will come to your home or office and help you with almost any predicament including repairs, upgrades and general software or hardware issues.
-I can be your resident “Geek.”
+I will come to your home or office and help you with almost any predicament including repairs, upgrades and personal software tutoring.
+I can be your resident “geek.”
 I have an endless amount of patience and knowledge with years of experience.
-Give me a call at 419/318-9112.
-References and rates are always available upon request.
-Don’t forget to sign up for my Free Newsletter at OhComputerTraining.com.
-Subscribers will get a copy of this article plus added hints, tips and trusted/valuable web-links.
+Give me a text or call at 419-290-3570.
+FYI, I will be holding classes at Lourdes in July and The Sylvania Senior Center beginning in October.

 Janis Weber, B.A., owner of Ohio Computer Training & Support, is a professional computer adjunct instructor.
 E-mail any specific questions or comments to JwPCtutor@Gmail.com or contact her for assistance at 419-290-3570.
 Private tutoring and repairs are just a phone call, text, or email away.
 Check me out on The Sylvania AdVantage Website, titled Computer 101.